-You’ve probably heard the phrase or acronym many times in meetings.
+You’ve probably heard the phrase or acronym – CCM – many times in meetings.
 You might have even looked it up on Google to see what it was and got a somewhat rudimentary answer.
-It seems rather self explanatory though, doesn’t it?
+It seems rather self-explanatory though, doesn’t it?
 Customer communications management … it’s just the management of customer communications.
 See, easy.
 Yeah, you know it’s not that simple.
 So, then, what is customer communications management?

-Now that you have a little better understanding of the big picture, let’s look at customer communications management in a little more detail so you’ll have a greater understanding — and appreciation — of what a good CCM solution can do for you.
+Now that you’ve seen the big picture, let’s look at customer communications management in a little more detail so you’ll have a greater understanding — and appreciation — of what a good Customer Communications Management solution can do for you.

 The Documents of Customer Communications Management

 Your organization communicates with your customers at least once a month or so, if for nothing else than to send a statement or invoice.
 Some companies send out different types of communications, though.
 Have a new product coming out that your customers would like to know about?
 Send a text message.
 Want to know what your customers think about your company?
 Send an email.
 A customer would like your company to send them a copy of their bill or invoice for the last four months?
 Yep, send a document.
 At the heart of CCM is managing documents.
 There are three types of documents you will typically send to your customers.

 These types of documents are going to be the ones your company will send the most.
 Structured documents are those that are scheduled, formatted, and rarely need any changes.
 A great customer communications management solution will provide your business with template management.
 The templates will pull information from your servers about your customers to fill out the document.
 These types of documents are usually bills, invoices, or statements.